okh1/qlearning-ts/README.md

 - the **Learner**, where the learning happens using the QLearning algorithm.

 ## Example code
-Once you've implemented every function, and initialized the variables `world`, `state` and `learner`, the process of learning is straight-forward to code:
+Once you've implemented every function, and initialized the variables `world`, `state` and `learner`, the process of learning is straightforward to code:

 ```javascript
 var action = learner.chooseAction(state);